katyisgreaty/pizza/README.md

 ## Known Bugs

-_If you change your selection, the price increases and does not get wiped clean every submit.
-Also, the price function for size does not work._
+_If you change your selection, the price increases and does not get wiped clean every submit. _

 ## Support and contact details